The eight pronominal verbs most used in Italian

 3. Rimetterci

-This verb means to loose something, to loose out on something.
+This verb means to lose something, to lose out, to suffer a loss.
 It can also mean to ruin something.

 Here are examples: